VK432/ViaGoGoTest/README.md

 ## Compilation and Running

-After downloading and extracting the zip file, from within the directory run the following command the compile all the files:
+After downloading and extracting the zip file, from within the directory run the following command to compile all the files:

 **javac \*.java**